rekcuFniarB/ZabbixSucks/README.md

 When `sendmail` is available, alerts will be sent to local user under which this job was run.

+### Command line options

+`-statsdir path`

+Directory where to store stats.
+If ommited, `/tmp` will be used.

+`-tasks`

+Directory where tasks are stored.
+If ommited, will use /etc/monitorsites.

+`-pagegen [page_file_path]`

+Generate HTML page with stats.
+If no path specified, will store as 'index.html' in stats directory.

+`-onalert command`

+Invoke specified command on alert.
+Alert message will be piped to command's stdin.

+`-help`

+Print this help.

 ### Special task example

 ```bash